Matt Wallner Player Props: Twins vs. Tigers

 Matt Wallner At The Plate

-- Wallner is hitting .256 with four doubles, seven home runs and nine walks.
+- Wallner has four doubles, eight home runs and 10 walks while hitting .240.

-- Wallner has picked up an RBI in eight games this year (27.6%), with more than one RBI in six of those games (20.7%).
+- Wallner has picked up an RBI in nine games this year (26.5%), with more than one RBI in seven of those contests (20.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.